-This engagement is aimed at obtaining limited assurance for our conclusions.
+This engagement is aimed at obtaining Inis engagement is aimed at obtaining limited assurance for our conclusions.
 As a limited assurance engagement is restricted primarily to enquiries and analytical procedures and the work is substantially less detailed than that undertaken for a reasonable assurance engagement, the level of assurance is lower than would be obtained in a reasonable assurance engagement.